ocktagon/phase_0_unit_3/week_7/3_model_one_to_many_solo_challenge/my_solution.md

 ## Release 4: SQL Statements
 <!-- Include your SQL Statements.
 How can you make markdown files show blocks of code? -->

-- all the tweets for a certain user id select * from tweets where user_id = 'blah'
+- all the tweets for a certain user id<br />
+select * from tweets
+where user_id = 'blah'

-- the tweets for a certain user id that were made after last Wednesday (whenever last Wednesday was for you) select * from tweets where user_id = "blah" and created_at > 04/23/2014
+- the tweets for a certain user id that were made after last Wednesday (whenever last Wednesday was for you)<br />
+select * from tweets
+where user_id = "blah" and
+created_at > 04/23/2014

-- all the tweets associated with a given user's twitter handle select tweet, location, photo from tweets join users on (user_id = id) where username = 'aki'
+- all the tweets associated with a given user's twitter handle<br />
+select tweet, location, photo
+from tweets join users on (user_id = id) where username = 'aki'

-- the twitter handle associated with a given tweet id select username from users where id = 'blah'
+- the twitter handle associated with a given tweet id<br /> select username from users where id = 'blah'